Gone are the days of writing code yourself, now you can build your own site, thanks to web design companies, who can do all the hard work for you.

 Prove your Authority

-If you don’t want Google to throw your website into the deepest part of the SERP ocean, let your content speak as if you’re a professional in your niche and you know what you are writing about.
-Remember the E.A.T.
-(Expertise, Authority, Trust) concept.
+If you don’t want Google to throw your website onto the 10th page, let your content speak as if you’re a professional in your niche and you know what you are writing about.

 7. Go Live

 Are all your links properly working?
 Do they direct users to the right page?
 Is your content error free and easy to read?
-Does your site look good across all platforms ¾ desktop, tablet, and mobile?
-How about your loading speeds?
-Make sure they are no more than 5 seconds on any page!
+Does your site look good across all platform (desktop, tablet, and mobile)?

 8. Keep Improving